ARTICLE 1. PURPOSES FOR THE PROCESSING OF PERSONAL INFORMATION

-The Company shall handle personal information for the following purposes.
-Processed personal information shall not be employed except for the following purposes, and in the event that the intended use has been changed, the prior consent of the Data Subject shall be sought.
+The Company shall process personal information for the following purposes.
+Processed personal information shall not be used except for the following purposes, and in the event of any change to the intended use, the prior consent of the Data Subject will be obtained.

-Legal and administrative obligations including payment of the corporate tax imposed on the company by law and the administrative obligations of the Company, issuance and delivery of tax filing, receipts and invoices for various taxes, including VAT
+Legal and administrative obligations including payment of corporate tax imposed on the Company by law and administrative obligations of the Company, issuance and delivery of tax filings, receipts and invoices for various taxes, including VAT.

-2. Review, investigation and response to customer consultation and opinion
+2. Review, investigation and response to consultation with customers and customer feedback

-3. Investigation to protect the Ralph Lauren Group and its affiliates against negligence, fraud, theft and other illegal activities
+3. Investigation for protection of the Ralph Lauren Group and its affiliates against negligence, fraud, theft and other illegal activities

 4. Notification and reporting to public authorities